Ramil1988/F-lhaus_test/README.md

 - The user to add and remove items to their cart.
 - Calculate cart total using Retail price.

-The Page with products items chose looks like so:
+The Page with product items chose looks like so:

 <img src='FE.png' style='width:90%' />